 BJJ is a fantastic way to get fit as it’s a whole-body workout which develops functional strength, endurance and cardiovascular fitness, it’s also an extremely efficient self defence system.

-Dorchester Brazilian Jiu Jitsu is affiliated to The Fightworx BJJ Association and regularly hosts head instructor Darren Yeoman for seminars and gradings.
+Dorchester Jiu Jitsu is affiliated to the Andy Roberts BJJ Association and regularly hosts head instructor Andy Roberts for seminars and gradings.

-Our Brazilian Jiu Jitsu classes run on a Monday, Wednesday and Friday at 7.30pm.
+Our Brazilian Jiu Jitsu classes run on a Monday and Wednesday from 7.30pm till 9pm.